ekimchi/mr-clover/README.md

 For issues, suggestions, or contributions, please contact the lead developer.

+## Acknowledgements
+If you find this tool useful for your work, please cite

+[1] Alhadid, Kenda, et al. "Brain volume is a better biomarker of outcomes in ischemic stroke compared to brain atrophy." arXiv preprint arXiv:2403.12788 (2024).

+as well as the relevant citations for ANTs and the Freesurfer packages Synthstrip and Synthseg.

 ## Version History

 - **0.2** (March 2024): Latest release with enhanced feature set and performance improvements compared to the tools found in WMHP.